Tragedy of the commons: Lloyd's pamphlet

-In 1833, the English economist William Forster Lloyd published a pamphlet which included a hypothetical example of over-use of a common resource.
-This was the situation of cattle herders sharing a common parcel of land on which they were each entitled to let their cows graze, as was the custom in English villages.
+In 1833, the English economist William Forster Lloyd published "Two Lectures on the Checks to Population", a pamphlet that included a hypothetical example of over-use of a common resource.
+This was the situation of cattle herders sharing a common parcel of land on which they were each entitled to let their cows graze.

 He postulated that if a herder put more than his allotted number of cattle on the common, overgrazing could result.
 For each additional animal, a herder could receive additional benefits, while the whole group shared the resulting damage to the commons.
 If all herders made this individually rational economic decision, the common could be depleted or even destroyed, to the detriment of all.